seek-oss/skuba/.changeset/khaki-drinks-warn.md

 'skuba': minor
 ---

-run: Add Fastify support
+start: Add Fastify support

 `skuba start` can now be used to create a live-reloading server for Fastify based projects.
-See https://seek-oss.github.io/skuba/docs/cli/run.html#skuba-start for more information.
+See the [`skuba start` documentation](https://seek-oss.github.io/skuba/docs/cli/run.html#skuba-start) for more information.